10 Steps to Collecting the Data

 - Where to Look for Your Lease Accounting Data

 - What Methods to Use for Abstracting Lease Data from Contracts

 - How to Clean Up Data for Accounting Treatment

 Guidance on a wide variety of lease types and scenarios:

-- Systems – ERP, procurement, IT asset and fleet management systems
+- Systems – ERP, Procurement, and IT Asset and Fleet Management Systems

 The Biggest Obstacle to Complying with the New FASB and IFRS Standards

 The new lease accounting standards are here.
-And for most companies the full scope of the challenges will not be understood for some time.
+For most companies the full scope of the challenges will not be understood for some time.
 However, one thing that almost every financial executive agrees upon is that the implementation of these new standards will be time consuming and resource intensive.
-The biggest obstacle likely will be collecting all the lease accounting data about your real estate and equipment leases.
+The biggest obstacle will likely be collecting all the lease accounting data about your real estate and equipment leases.
 Most companies have been tracking leases at a schedule level in spreadsheets.
-Going forward records will need to be kept at an asset level in an auditable, controlled database.
+Going forward, records will need to be kept at an asset level in an auditable, controlled database.